OctopusDeploy/gulp-octo/README.md

 Required property that points to the Octopus Server instance the package should be pushed to.

 #### options.replace
-Flag to force overwrite of existing packge if one already exists with the same ID and version.
+Flag to force overwrite of existing package if one already exists with the same ID and version.

 #### options.apiKey
 Key linked to account with `BuiltInFeedPush` permissions.